-If the independent committee judges that there is an objective and logical reason for it to fail to make a recommendation either to perform or not to perform of the gratis issue of share warrants by the end of the initial Independent Committee Period of Deliberation, the independent committee may decide to extend the Independent Committee Period of Deliberation for a reasonable period (up to thirty days) as required for deliberation on the substance of the Purchase by the Purchaser, consideration of any counterproposal, negotiation with the Purchaser, and the like.
-In this case, the independent committee shall, without delay, disclose the reason for such as extension and the period of extension.
+If the Independent Committee judges that there is an objective and logical reason for it to fail to make a recommendation either to perform or not to perform the gratis issue of Share Warrants by the end of the initial Independent Committee Period of Deliberation, the Independent Committee shall decide to extend the Independent Committee Period of Deliberation for a reasonable period (up to thirty days) as required for deliberation on the substance of the Purchase by the Purchaser, consideration of any counterproposal, negotiation with the Purchaser, and the like.
+In this case, the Independent Committee shall, without delay, disclose the reason for such extension and the period of extension.